 Dr. Byrd is a UW professor of surgery and the section chief of surgical oncology.
 He was the first surgeon to bring the sentinel lymph node biopsy technique to the Northwest.
 He is an expert in many surgical procedures, including the Whipple procedure used in pancreas cancer treatment.

-Surgical oncology, melanoma, breast cancer, thyroid, endocrine surgery, gastrointestinal cancers and sarcoma
+Surgical oncology, melanoma, breast cancer, thyroid, endocrine surgery and Merkel cell carcinoma

 - Professor, Department of Surgery, University of Washington School of Medicine